 Putting cheese on bread is no novel concept — people have been uniting the two ingredients as far back as ancient Rome.
 The method of combining them, however, is another story.
 One of our favorite ways is the grilled cheese sandwich.

 One of the first iterations of a grilled cheese came from, you guessed it, France.
-The French Croque Monsieur, a griddled ham and cheese sandwich, came about in the early 1900s.
+The French croque monsieur, a griddled ham and cheese sandwich, came about in the early 1900s.
 It wasn’t until a few decades later that the grilled cheese sandwich made a proper appearance in the United States.

 Otto Frederick Rohwedder invented the first automatic bread-slicing machine in Iowa in 1928, making the distribution of bread easier and more affordable.
 During the depression and World War II, Americans in search of cheap, filling meals looked to sliced bread and processed cheese from J.L.
 Kraft & Bros.
 Company (later known as Kraft Foods), which had opened its first U.S. plant in 1914.
 The cheese dream, an open-faced version of the grilled cheese sandwich, became popular during this time.